“Fear is only as deep as the mind allows.”

 The Fast Phobia Cure Script was created to assist my clients in conquering their fears.
 Though it can be used to work on phobias and irrational fears, the information offered here is solely for educational purposes only.
 By no means do I intend to establish a patient-therapist relationship by your use of this script.

-You may say the same thing about your fears.
-If you were afraid of spiders as a kid, your brain developed a neural pathway for spider fear.
+Now, think of your irrational fears in the same light.
+If you were terrified of spiders as a kid, your brain carved out a neural highway for that fear.

-And it is no longer a part of your life.
+And just like that, it becomes a relic of the past, no longer a part of your life.

 READ NEXT